silshack/spring2014/_posts/2014-02-14-yonghao's-codingbat2.md

  return goal%5 - small <= 0 and small + 5*big >= goal

 ```
-It has two steps to judge:
+It has two steps to judge.
-First: judge weather bricks are enough:
+Firstly: judge weather bricks are enough:

 ```
 small+5*big>=goal